-59.9% of the resident workers in the City of Albany have qualifications, compared to 69.9% for Electricity, Gas, Water and Waste Services.
+59.9% of the resident workers (All industries) in the City of Albany have qualifications, compared to 69.9% for Electricity, Gas, Water and Waste Services.

 Education is an essential means of building the knowledge and skill levels of the labour force, which is a key factor in achieving future economic and social development.